 Summer Jazz Room Series presents

-Please join us at 6:15pm each day (weather permitting) for a FREE pre-show concert outdoors on the Shea Center Plaza.
-There will be chairs available (or bring your own!) and on Friday 7/22 there will be a barbeque with hamburgers and hot dogs for sale.
+Please join us at 6:15pm each day (weather permitting) for JAZZ ON THE PLAZA, a FREE pre-show concert outdoors on the Shea Center Plaza.
+There will be chairs available (or bring your own!).

 Here is the schedule for the pre-show plaza concerts: